rust-lang/rfcs/text/3668-async-closure.md

 There has been previous discussion of allowing `async` trait bounds on arbitrary traits, possibly based off a `?async` maybe-async genericity system.

-This RFC neither requires this more general extension to the language to be implemented, nor does it necessarily preclude this being an eventual possibility, since `AsyncFn*` remains perma-unstable to implement.
+This RFC neither requires this more general extension to the language to be implemented, nor does it necessarily preclude this being an eventual possibility, since `AsyncFn*` remains unstable to implement.

 ### Making `async Fn()` object-safe